-Eric Tolliday Units
+Sirovilla Eric Tolliday Units

-Bellarine Community Health (BCH) and retirement village provider Sirovilla have announced a new partnership to reopen the Eric Tolliday Units (ETUs) located on the BCH site in Point Lonsdale.
+Bellarine Community Health (BCH) and retirement village provider Sirovilla have formed a partnership which has resulted in the refurbishment and reopening of the Eric Tolliday Units (ETUs) located on the BCH site in Point Lonsdale.
 Sirovilla is an established and trusted provider with retirement villages in both Geelong and Anglesea.
-The organisation plans to renovate and reopen the vacant Eric Tolliday Units as affordable housing for independent low-income seniors.

 Queries in relation to eligibility or to register interest for the Sirovilla Eric Tolliday Units must be directed to Sirovilla on 03 5241 1517 or email [email protected]